 Therefore, the patient was diagnosed with symptomatic IgG-k MM stage III according to the International Staging System (ISS) and was judged eligible for autologous stem cell transplantation.
 The first line of therapy consisted of six 28-day cycles of bortezomib, thalidomide, and dexamethasone (VTD regimen) , from June 2019 to November 2019.
 A stringent complete response was achieved.
 Subsequently, the patient underwent mobilization by cyclophosphamide plus granulocyte colony-stimulating factor followed by collection of peripheral blood progenitor cells; the patient is currently still waiting for the transplant procedure.

 As far as we know, this is the fourth case of a possible association between MM and neurofibromatosis type 1 reported in the literature [5, 6].
 However, the reason for this association is unknown.
 In our case, we have not observed a bad prognosis in this association.
-In Table 1,
+In Table 1, we summarize the clinical characteristics of the four cases reported in the literature.
+All the patients were affected by MM and were diagnosed with neurofibromatosis type 1.

 The neurofibromatosis gene produces a GTPase-activating protein, which functions as a tumor suppressor.
 Either a duplication of 17q, containing the neurofibromatosis type 1 locus, or a loss of 17p containing p53 may provide the evaluation of tumor.
 Further, a normal or mutated neurofibromatosis type 1 gene may affect the other genes at the same locus or those in nearby loci and may contribute to tumorigenesis .
 The increased frequency of neoplasms in neurofibromatosis type 1 patients is partly explained by the genetic basis of the disorder that results from mutations of the neurofibromatosis type 1 locus at chromosome 17.
 The neurofibromatosis gene is a tumor suppressor gene that encodes for neurofibromin, a GTPase-activating protein, which downregulates Ras [8, 9].
 The neurofibromatosis gene mutations are likely to produce a non-functional neurofibromin protein, which results in the deregulation of Ras pathways.
 Recent studies have demonstrated that mutations in